 Meniscus tear is another common injury that affects the knee joint.
 The meniscus are 'C' shaped discs, made of tough cartilage called fibrocartilage.
 They help to improve the fit between the femur (thigh bone) and the tibia (shin bone) and are important for distributing load and absorbing shock at the knee joint.

 If you suffer from meniscus tear or are seeking to prevent its occurrence it is important to follow the information in this article.
 In addition, adding a few simple stretches to your fitness program will also help.
-To get you started on a safe and effective stretching routine learn more about The Stretching Handbook and how it can improve your fitness.
+To get started on a safe and effective stretching routine that's just right for you, check out the Ultimate Guide to Stretching & Flexibility.

 |Meniscus tear image from